 That’s because Google’s autocomplete is based on an algorithm that reflects what others have searched before using some of the same words.

 One of the first things you need to do to see what questions people are asking about that thing you do, is type that thing you do into Google.
+This can act as the cornerstone of your keyword research strategy.

 Here’s what happens when I type sleep apnea.